sunkejl/artisan/Algorithm/note.md

 this stage recursively combines them until they formulate a solution of the original problem.
 This algorithmic approach works recursively and conquer & merge steps works so close that they appear as one.

-Examples
+Examples例子
 The following computer algorithms are based on divide-and-conquer programming approach
-* Merge Sort
+* Merge Sort 合并排序
-* Quick Sort
+* Quick Sort 快速排序
-* Binary Search
+* Binary Search 二分查找

 ####DATA STRUCTURES